freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 #.
 Acquire compatible hardware.
 #.
 Prepare email accounts and GPG keys for alert e-mails.
 #.
-Prepare a primary *SecureDrop Workstation* laptop.
+Prepare an *Admin Workstation* laptop.
 #.
-Set up the KeePassXC password manager on the primary *SecureDrop Workstation*.
+Set up the KeePassXC password manager on the *Admin Workstation*.
 #.
-Install and configure the dedicated network firewall from the primary *SecureDrop Workstation*.
+Install and configure the dedicated network firewall from the *Admin Workstation*.
 #.
 Prepare the (*Application* and *Monitor*) servers.
 #.
-Install SecureDrop on the servers from the primary *SecureDrop Workstation*.
+Install SecureDrop on the servers from the *Admin Workstation*.
 #.
-Complete local configuration of the primary *SecureDrop Workstation*.
+Complete local configuration of the *Admin Workstation*.
 #.
 Create the first Admin user.
 #.
 Test the installation.

 Optionally:
 #.
-Prepare additional *SecureDrop Workstations* for use by journalists.
+Prepare additional *Journalist Workstations* for use by journalists.
 #.
 Prepare encrypted USB *Export Drives*.

-Minimum security requirements for the SecureDrop Workstation
+Minimum security requirements for a SecureDrop Workstation
 ------------------------------------------------------------

+..
+TODO Clarify differences between Journalist and Admin Workstations

-The *SecureDrop Workstation* contains both a copy of the *Submission Private Key*, and encrypted and decrypted messages and submissions.
-It's critical to ensure that appropriate security practices are applied to the *SecureDrop Workstation*.
+A *SecureDrop Workstation* (either an *Admin Workstation* or a *Journalist Workstation*) contains both a copy of the *Submission Private Key*, and encrypted and decrypted messages and submissions.
+It's critical to ensure that appropriate security practices are applied to a *SecureDrop Workstation*.

 - *SecureDrop Workstations* should be stored in a secure and locked room, with access restricted to users and administrators.
 The room may be monitored externally, but there should be no internal